EST Contest for SchoolsThe Sun at a glance

-It is addressed to groups of students in the school years corresponding to the age ranges 14-15 and 15-16.
+It is addressed to groups of students in the school years corresponding to the age ranges 14-15 and 15-16 by the submission deadline.
 A teacher has to lead the group.
 He/she will serve as the contact point with the EST team and will organise the work of the students, often involving other STEM teachers as deemed appropriate.
 This is a unique opportunity to combine work in Physics, Maths, Chemistry, Biology, Art, IT, English and even History!

 Teams should consist of four (exceptionally three) students, plus the teacher.
 There is no limit on the number of teams a teacher can lead.

 Every participant will receive a certificate signed by the President of the European Association for Solar Telescopes (EAST).

 There will be three prizes:

 - The two best designs will win a trip to Tenerife (Canary Islands, Spain) to visit Teide Observatory and the European solar telescopes in operation there.

 - The third prize will be an H-alpha solar telescope.
 It will remain the property of the school.